 Not open to first-year students.
 Fall semester.
 Professor Parker.2016-17: Not offered

 (Offered as THDA 250 and FAMS 341.)
 This studio production class will focus on multiple ways of tracking, viewing, and capturing bodies in motion.
 The course will emphasize working with the camera as an extension of the body to explore radically different points of view and senses of focus.
 We will experiment with different techniques and different kinds of bodies (human, animal, and object) to bring a heightened awareness of kinesthetic involvement, animation and emotional immediacy to the bodies on screen and behind the camera.
 In addition, we will interject and follow bodies into different perceptions of time, progression, place and relationship.
 In the process, we will express various experiences and theories of embodiment and question what constitutes a body.
 Depending on student interests, final projects can range from choreographies for the camera to fictional narratives to documentary studies.
 The class will alternate between camera sessions, both in the studio and on location, and sessions in the editing suite working with Final Cut Pro.

 Requisite: Previous experience in composition.
 Admission with consent of the instructor.
 Limited to 12 students.
 Spring semester.
-Professor Woodson.2015-16: Not offered
+Professor Woodson.2016-17: Offered in Spring 2017

 An advanced course in the techniques of creating performance.
 Each student will create and rehearse a performance piece that develops and incorporates original choreography, text, music, sound and/or video.
 Experimental and collaborative structures and approaches among and within different media will be stressed.
 The final performance pieces and events will be presented in the Holden Theater.
 Can be taken more than once for credit.

 Requisite: THDA 252 or the equivalent and consent of the instructor.
 Fall semester.
 Professor Woodson.2016-17: Offered in Fall 2016